Ashur-D/pc-collection/README.md

 🖥️ Personal com Collection

 > [!IMPORTANT]
-⚠️ This is a collection of tools, scripts, and tweaks designed to improve and customize you system.
-Always understand what each item does <br>
+⚠️ This is a collection of tools, scripts, and tweaks made to improve and customize your system.
+Understand what each item does <br>
 ❌ I am not liable for any damage that may occur to your system; use at your own risk.<br>
 💾 Create a system restore point or full backup before applying any major changes, especially scripts or registry edits. <br>
 🔧 Some tools or settings may disable or alter default Windows behavior; review their effects carefully. <br>